krenalis/krenalis/doc/src/identity-resolution/workspace-identity-resolution.md

 The Workspace Identity Resolution determines if more users, belonging to **any connection** of the workspace (even the same connection), are a single user of the workspace, and eventually merges them.
 It also associates the workspace users to the events stored in the data warehouse.

+## When is executed

+The Workspace Identity Resolution is executed:

+* arbitrarily by Chichi, for example when importing from a connection
-This procedure is started arbitrarily by Chichi and cannot be started explicitly by the user.
+* explicitly by the user

 >  We have a discussion on that, [#354](https://github.com/open2b/chichi/issues/354).